pelleum/pelleum-api/README.md

 ## Test API calls
 - Can use Postman to test calls (Can get Postman collection from senior engineer)
 - Can also test calls via [API Docs](http://0.0.0.0:8000/docs)

+## Deploy docker container
+- Run `docker login`, get credentials from bitwarden
+- Run `docker build -t pelleum/pelleum-api .` to build docker container
+- Run `docker push pelleum/pelleum-api` to push to docker hub
+- Verify container is deployed in docker hub

+## Deploy cluster in AWS
+- Update pelleum-api service in AWS console
+- Make sure to use latest version and check Force new deployment box
+- Verify by viewing logs in CloudWatch